Iqoqo/disco_blender/README.md

 # Running Blender on Dis.co's Distributed Platform

 With over half a million downloads per month, Blender is one of the most popular, free and open-source 3D creation tools in the market today.
-In this sample code, we will focus on the integration of Cycles, a ray-trace based production render engine, on the [Dis.co](http://dis.co) and Packet platform.
+In this sample code, we will focus on the integration of Cycles, a ray tracing based engine, on the [Dis.co](http://dis.co) and Packet platform.
 Dis.co is a parallelization platform that provides easy and flexible ways to scale your compute solutions by automatically offloading tasks onto servers on-demands.
 On the other hand, Packets is a bare-metal server solution for accessing high-performance computers in minutes.
 By combining the Dis.co and Packet platform, we are exploring the best of parallelization and best of high-performance bare-metal server configurations for maximal throughputs.

 ![Classroom Output](https://github.com/Iqoqo/disco_blender/blob/master/classroom_sample/classroom.gif "Classroom")

 ## A Blender-enabled Docker Image
-To support blender on Dis.co, a custom Docker image (with Blender 2.81 pre-installed) is created and linked to the dis.co account.
+To support Blender on Dis.co, a custom Docker image (with Blender 2.81a pre-installed) is created and linked to the dis.co account.
 You can preview the docker image by downloading it from the DockerHub.

 ```
-docker pull raymondlo84/disco_tensorflow:latest-py3
+docker pull raymondlo84/disco_blender
 ```

 And once completed, you can see the image with the docker command.